Abhinas098/Desktop-Notification-/README.md

 # Desktop-Notification:
 This Desktop Notifier Using GUI Interface.

-It remind you about your task by giving you a notification so you don't miss out on your routins.
+It remind you about your task by giving you a notification so you don't miss out on your plans.

 Requirement Packages: